What is Nightline?

 Who runs Nightline?

-Nightline is run entirely by student volunteers from the University of Sheffield, and Sheffield Hallam University.
+Although Nightline Association supports and promotes Nightline services across the country, individual Nightline organisations are run entirely by student volunteers, both from the University of Sheffield and Sheffield Hallam University.
 All of our volunteers are carefully selected and highly trained; we hold compulsory, weekly training sessions to maintain our high standards and keep our volunteers informed and up-to-date.
-Nightline volunteers are anonymous, however, we have ‘Public Faces’ who represent Nightline on campus and maintain links with the Universities and students.
+Nightline volunteers are anonymous, but we do have ‘Public Faces’ who can break anonymity and represent Nightline on campus, as well as maintaining links with the Universities and students.

 What kind of person calls Nightline?